 The RCT stream augments the McMaster Psychology graduate program by providing a subset of Psychology graduate students with an opportunity for clinical training.

-The Research and Clinical Training stream focuses on scientific inquiry and is aimed at training first-rate professional clinician-scientists in applied areas of psychology, while providing them with the necessary clinical knowledge to become professional providers of psychological services.
+The Research and Clinical Training stream focuses on scientific inquiry and is aimed at training first-rate professional scientist-practitioner in applied areas of psychology, while providing them with the necessary clinical knowledge to become professional providers of psychological services.
 Following completion of the RCT stream, it is expected that learners will have met the requirements for licensing in Psychology in the Province of Ontario.